diogoocruz/diogoocruz/README.md

 - 👋 Hi, I’m @diogoocruz
-- 🐍 I'm learning Python
+- 🐍 Python, AI and other stuff
 - ⭐I'm studying physics in FCUP

 <!---